docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 )
 ```

-## Create the Pytorch model that works on DocList
+## Create the Pytorch model that works on DocArray

 In this section we create two encoders, one per modality (Text and Image).
 These encoders are normal PyTorch `nn.Module`s.